MicrosoftDocs/Hololens/hololens/hololens-insider.md

 ![Certificate viewer in the Settings app](images/hololens-certificate-viewer.png)

 ### Install and Remove Certificates
-Users can now install and remove certificates using the new Certificate Viewer.
+Starting in Windows Insider release 19041.1361+ you can install and remove certificates directly on HoloLens 2, through the Settings app.
+Certificate installation currently supports .cer and .crt files.
+Device Owners can install certificates in Local Machine and Current User stores, whereas Device Users can only install certificates in Current User store.
+Removal of certificates is only supported for certificates installed directly from the Settings UI, and not through other means, such as MDM or provisioning packages.

 #### To install a certificate using the certificate viewer:
 1. Navigate to **Settings App** -> **Update and Security** -> **Certificates**, and select **Install a Certificate**.